mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Context menu of the layer in the Layertree.

-The slider in the Layertree context menu regulates the function *Opacity*.
-By moving the box one can adjust the opacity of each layer.
-The percentage of the opacity is displayed as an integer in the box.

-With the magnifier icon it is possible to zoom to the extent of the layer.

-You can display the metadata of the layer by clicking on the Fact Sheet in the Layertree context menu.
-If the service includes metadata, these will be displayed in a new dialog.

-A click on the "x" in the Layertree context menu allows you to remove a layer from the application for the duration of the session.

 The function **Hide visibility by folders** allows to save the configuration of the opacity.
-When active, the opacity of the individual layers is not displayed and cannot be changed.
+When active, the opacity of the individual layer is not displayed and cannot be changed.

-The function **Hide info** allows you to disable the FeatureInfo-function.
-Independently of the settings in the Layerset or source, the FeatureInfo-function is no longer available.
+The function **Hide info** allows you to disable the FeatureInfo function.
+Independently of the settings in the Layerset or source, the FeatureInfo function will be deactivated.

 The checkbox **Thematic layer** activates the thematic division of levels.
 The next section contains further explanation on how to configure the thematic layertree.